-Nicea (Nicaea) Will Be a Unique Highlight this August.
+Nicea (Nicaea) is a Unique Highlight on Christian Tours.